madprops/camelfly/README.md

 * Second item
 * Third item

----

 Write single lines

----

-This is meant mostly for me to write changelogs for releases of stuff

----

 Either pass an input file and output file

----

 Or an output file only to use the clipboard as input

----

 [This is a link](https://github.com/madprops/camelfly)

----

 [This is the same link](https://github.com/madprops/camelfly)

----